A Free Advocacy Tool

 What to say back

+When you say "some women," I want to name what that often means.
 That belief has been used to undertreat Black patients for a long time, and the research does not back it up.
 I would like the same care and the same pain management you would offer any other patient with my symptoms.

 Worth knowing before you go